model-checking/kani-verifier-blog/_posts/2024-12-10-verifying-raw-pointer-arithmetic-operations.md

 The `offset` function is called in an unsafe block with the generated `test_ptr` and `count`.

-PointerGenerator can also create pointers with different allocation statuses, such as out-of-bounds, dangling, or null pointers.
+Kani's pointer generator can also create pointers with different allocation statuses, such as out-of-bounds, dangling, or null pointers.
 This was particularly useful in writing harnesses for `offset_from`, which require testing pointers with varied allocation statuses (see [here](https://github.com/model-checking/verify-rust-std/blob/main/library/core/src/ptr/const_ptr.rs)).

 However, the `PointerGenerator` API only supports generating pointers whose pointee types implement the `Arbitrary` trait.
 In other words, any `*const T` can be generated as long as `T` has the Arbitrary trait implemented and the generator is wide enough for `T`.
 Pointers with integer (`*const u32`) or tuple (`*const (u16, bool)`) pointee types can be generated but not slice (`*const [T]`) or dyn Trait pointee types.
 To test slice pointers, one can generate a non-deterministic slice from an array and derive a pointer from it, as shown below: